Our 5 Best Blinds for Bay Windows Ideas

 It is worth noting that roman blinds take up a noticeable chunk of the window with their bulk when they are drawn.
 This does give a traditional feel to the window space but can restrict your view so it’s important to balance the character feel roman blinds offer against how much you want your view to be unimpeded!
 Take a look at our range of roman blinds for bay windows here.

-The reason we’d consider a shutter blind are:
+The reason we’d consider a shutters are:

 - Rustic character – If you are wanting a country home vibe look no further.